mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 fired in order to determine what comes next.

 AC-25s can be encountered almost anywhere, providing inexpensive fire support or anti-aircraft defence.
-A semi- autonomous ground mount is available, which can be slaved to a set of perimeter sensors or a manual control system.
-The weapon can be switched between auto- response mode and soldier-in-loop operations as the need arises, allowing a single skilled operator to run an entire permitter defence system with multiple weapons.
+A semi-autonomous ground mount is available, which can be slaved to a set of perimeter sensors or a manual control system.
+The weapon can be switched between auto-response mode and soldier-in-loop operations as the need arises, allowing a single skilled operator to run an entire permitter defence system with multiple weapons.